Kneckter/Rotomonitor/README.md

 # LAUNCHING IT

-Using terminal, run `node RDMMonitor.js`
+Using terminal, run `node RDMMonitor.js` or `node RDMMonitor.js config.json` if specifying a config file.

    * If you close that window, the bot connection will be terminated!
 You can add it to PM2 if you want it to run in the background.